 Is an IVA appropriate for me?

 It is an important question to consider and we would always advise you to take the time to look at all other possibilities.
 There are also a number of criteria you must meet before you take out an IVA.
-All circumstances are different so to see if an IVA might be appropriate for you complete our Debt Solution Finder below.

 Do I Meet the Criteria?